RUB-Bioinf/VesselExpress/README.md

 &nbsp;
 [![Docker Version](https://img.shields.io/docker/v/philippasp/vesselexpress?style=flat)](https://hub.docker.com/r/philippasp/vesselexpress)

 1. Install Docker for your operating system from [here](https://docs.docker.com/get-docker/).
 2. Start Docker.
-3. Pull the Docker image from DockerHub via `docker pull vesselexpress:latest` or navigate into the VesselExpress directory and call `docker build -t vesselexpress .`.
-4. Run the docker container with `docker run -v path-to-data-and-config:/vesselexpress/data`
+3. Get the Docker image
+   1. from DockerHub \
+      via ```docker pull philippasp/vesselexpress_cli```
+      for the command-line version \
+      or via `docker pull philippasp/vesselexpress` for the web version.
+   2. or build the Docker image \
+      by calling `docker build -t vesselexpress_cli .` from the VesselExpress directory for the command-line version\
+      or by calling `docker build -t vesselexpress .` from the Webinterface directory for the web version.
+4. Run the command-line version via `docker run -v path-to-data-and-config:/vesselexpress/data`.
+The first part of the command specifies the path on your host containing image files to process and the configuration file.
+An example configuration file and image can be found in the data folder.
+5. Run the web version via `docker run -p 5000:5000 vesselexpress`.
+Naviagte to `localhost:5000` in your browser to open the web interface.

 ## Local Version (without Docker)
+For the command-line version follow these instructions:
 1. Install Anaconda following the [installation instructions](https://docs.anaconda.com/anaconda/install/index.html).
-2. Install Snakemake following the [installation instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)
+2. Install Snakemake following the [installation instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
+3. Install Blender from [here](https://www.blender.org/download/) (optional).
-3. In a terminal navigate to the project's root folder and type `snakemake --use-conda --cores all --conda-frontend conda`
+4. In a terminal navigate to the project's root folder and type `snakemake --use-conda --cores all --conda-frontend conda`

-Different parameters can be set by using the command line option '--config' or by changing the parameters in the config.json file.
+Different parameters can be set by using the command line option '--config' or by changing the parameters in the [config.json](VesselExpress/data/config.json) file.
 A full description of command line arguments for Snakemake can be found [here](https://snakemake.readthedocs.io/en/v4.5.1/executable.html).

+For the web version follow these instructions:
+1. Install Blender from [here](https://www.blender.org/download/) (optional).
+2. Navigate to the Webinterface directory and type `pip install -r requirements.txt`.
+3. Type `python /Webinterface/server/app.py`
+4. In your browser navigate to `localhost:5000` to open the webpage.

 ## Correspondence